bdebiasio/lis753-excercises/README.md

 # LIS 753 Excercises
 A simple edit to prove that this has in fact been edited.
+Yes!